corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 ### Limit The Number Of Dependencies

 Rust has a relatively small standard library.
 This is in part to avoid a situation similar to Python's extensive standard library, where parts of it are discouraged from being used:

 > Python’s standard library is piling up with cruft, unnecessary duplication of
 > functionality, and dispensable features. &mdash; [PEP 594](https://peps.python.org/pep-0594/)

-In contrast, Rust encourages small, single-purpose modules, similar to Node.js.
+In contrast, Rust has a minimal standard library by design, promoting the use of small, single-purpose crates through its package manager, Cargo.
+This approach encourages a modular development style, reducing the complexity and maintenance burden of the core language library.

 While it's tempting to use many third-party crates to speed up development, it's important to **keep the number of dependencies to a minimum** for better long-term maintenance.
 It will limit your exposure to breaking changes and security vulnerabilities.

 Moreover, each dependency has a compounding effect: